Fresno (miniseries): Plot

 In 1581 conquistadors exploring California name a valley "Fresno" after the bitter taste of its grapes.
 In present-day Fresno, the raisin-growing empire of the once-wealthy Kensington family are locked in a struggle with their former business partner Tyler Cane.
 The Kensingtons are pinning their hopes on a new grape variety they have developed.
 Foreman Juan is charged with getting the prototype raisins to the patent office in Sacramento, but on the way is ambushed by Cane's men, who destroy the shipment.
 Juan is saved by a stranger, Torch.
 He accompanies Juan back to the ranch, and is hired as a ranch-hand.
 As Charlotte shows Torch around the ranch, she explains how, 20 years earlier, her late husband Yancey fell out with Cane, and then died in a "bizarre dehydrator accident".
 Torch begins to investigate the Kensingtons' affairs, awakening suspicions in Charlotte about Yancey's death, and her interest in finding her real parents.

 Attempting to save the business, Cane Kensington strikes a deal with Mr. Acme, owner of Acme Toxic Waste.
 He pays Cane to allow him to dump toxic waste into Duke Lake, a private dam owned by Cane's neighbor Ethel Duke, and main water source for both the ranches.
-Suspecting that their meeting may have been overheard by the maid, Bobbi Jo Bobb, Cane decides to get send her to Bakersfield.
+Suspecting that their meeting may have been overheard by the maid, Bobbi Jo Bobb, Cane decides to send her to Bakersfield.
 However, Cane's patronage upsets Bobbi Jo's husband Billy Joe, leading to tragic consequences.

 Duke's water rights are crucial to Cane and the Kensingtons.
 Cane visits Duke, offering to buy the water rights, but she refuses.
 Later that day, in Fresno, Charlotte is outmaneuvered by Cane, who takes control of the annual Raisin Festival and vows to erase the Kensington name from Fresno forever.
 That night, Billy Joe listens to Bobbi Jo on the radio, and becomes enraged when she makes a dedication to Cane.
 He shoots the radio, but the bullet ricochets off it, killing Ethel Duke.
 Billy Joe is arrested and charged with murder.
 Public defender Desiree DeMornay is assigned the case.